 17.1.1 Drawing Quantities and Format

-Four sets of drawings to support four facilities shall be provided within the Contract Purchase Price.
+Four sets of drawings to support each Facility shall be provided within the Contract Purchase Price.
 Each set contains six copies of the package drawings.
 The drawings shall be 11" x 17" and shall be reproducible on most photocopy machines.
 Electronic format submittals of final drawings will be provided in AutoCad, version 14.

 17.2 Drawings Available